Adoption in Judaism: Yichud

 Yichud (Jewish chastity law) forbids people of the opposite sex who are not biologically related, from being alone in a room together or from touching each other.
 For Orthodox Jews, this creates difficulties for adoptive parents with children of the opposite sex.
 The prohibition of touching restricts a parent's ability to nurture their child as it prevents them from hugging and kissing, both of which are part of building healthy familial relationships.

 Counter propositions made by notable contemporary Rabbis argue that there are grounds for leniency towards the rules of Yichud in the case of adoption.
 Rabbi Eliezer Waldenburg, said that adoption should take place at a young age before the limitations of Yichud apply.
 For a girl this is age three and for a boy this is age nine.
 However, according to this view, an older child may not be adopted unless all the laws of Yichud are observed.
 Rabbi Moshe Feinstein said that the physical contact between adopted children and their parents is not sexual, and therefore the laws of Yichud do not apply in the context of adoption.
 However, he limits his leniency to when both adoptive parents are alive, married to each other and living in one home; for example an adoptive father may not touch or be alone with his adopted daughter, if his wife has passed away.

-Many Poskim, most notably Rabbi Menachem Mendel Schneerson (the Lubavitcher Rebbe),strongly contests this leniency.
+Many Poskim, most notably Rabbi Menachem Mendel Schneerson (the Lubavitcher Rebbe), strongly contest this leniency.
 Many Orthodox Rabbis have listed Yichud as another concern why Jewish Law forbids closed adoptions; as adopted children could unintentionally violate the laws of seclusion and physical contact due to being unaware of their adoptive status.